Did not have a single save to make today, could have as well sat in the stands.

 Like Saul, he could not influence the game in the middle of the park.
 Chased shadows for most of the game.
 Replaced by Juan Valeron in the second half.

 One could hardly tell he was on the pitch.
-Outclassed by Tiago and Raul Garcia in the center of the pitch.
+Outclassed by Tiago and Raul Garcia in the centre of the pitch.
 Improved a little bit after the break, but it was more down to the fact that Atletico Madrid have lost motivation.

 Won a few free-kicks and put in some good crosses, but that was all from him tonight.
 Much better in the second half.